Osman Ali Baig: Biography

 He was commissioned onto the Unattached List for the Indian Army as a second lieutenant in January 1924, spent a year attached to a British Army regiment in India and then joined the Indian Army in March 1925.
 He served with the 7th Light Cavalry until December 1930, when he was appointed to the Indian Political Service (IPS).
 With the IPS he served in Sibi, Zhob, Mekran and Peshawar in the North West Frontier Province (NWFP).
+He saw extensive combat during World War II as part of the British Indian Army in several different campaigns in Europe and Burma.

 In January 1941, as City Magistrate, Peshawar, North West Frontier Province he was appointed a Member of the Order of the British Empire.

 Roles

-In May 1943 he was appointed as consul for the Portuguese Possessions in India at Nova Goa, and then as consul for the French Establishments in India at Pondicherry.
+In May 1943 he was appointed consul for the Portuguese Possessions in India at Nova Goa, and then as consul for the French Establishments in India at Pondicherry.

 Subsequently he served in the following roles: